apathetic/apathetic-v3/src/content/posts/2023-10-08-all-the-data-options.md

 * [Fauna](https://fauna.com/)
 * [Turso](https://turso.tech/)

-Also, given that I was moving betwen a number of databases (MYSQL, Postgres, Sqlite) it seemed like a good idea to minimize friction by leveraging an ORM.
+Also, given that these each leverage a different database under the hood (MYSQL, Postgres, SQLite), it seemed like a good idea to minimize friction when moving between them by leveraging an ORM.
 I experimented with
 * [Prisma](https://www.prisma.io/)
 * [Drizzle](https://orm.drizzle.team/)

-For this project, I had some very unique data requirements, so my thoughts and feedback will be _unique_ to the issues I'm trying to solve.
-The items I'm looking for, and evaluating, were
+I had some very unique data requirements, so my thoughts and feedback will be _unique_ to the issues I was trying to solve.
+Very briefly, the items I'm looking for and evaluating, were
-* a free tier for mucking about. (need approx 2GB)
+* a free tier for mucking about (with approx 2GB of storage)
-* FullText search solution (or pattern, implementation)
+* a FullText search solution (or pattern, way to implement)
 * can store text documents upwards of 1MB

-I'm typing this up more as a memory aid to myself.
+Lastly, I'm typing this up mostly as a memory aid to myself.
 There are probably inaccuracies, and things may have changed in the interim.

 ---